-Cash and cash equivalents
+Cash, cash equivalents, and restricted cash

 The Company considers all highly liquid investments purchased with original maturities of ninety days or less at acquisition to be cash equivalents.
 Cash and cash equivalents includes deposits held at call with banks, and in money market funds investing in U.S. and U.K. government debt and liquid securities from highly rated institutions.